ManchesterDigitalApprenticeship/mcr-digital-apprentices-bootcamp-1/README.md

 ### Adding an item to an array in javascript

 ```

+// add something to the front of an array:

 var array = [];
 array.push('widget'); // array = ['widget']

+// or, to add arrays together:

 var new_array = array.concat( 'a thing' ); // new_ar = ['widget', 'a thing']
 ```